 In most cases, your doctor diagnoses posterior prolapse during a pelvic examination of your vagina and rectum.

 Treatments and drugs

-Surgery usually consists of removing excess, stretched tissue that forms the rectocele.
-In most cases, this is done using a vaginal surgical approach.
+Using a vaginal approach, surgery usually consists of removing excess, stretched tissue that forms the posterior prolapse.
 Occasionally, the surgical repair may involve using a mesh patch to support and strengthen the wall between the rectum and vagina.

 Pessaries come in many shapes and sizes.
 The device fits into your vagina and provides support to vaginal tissues displaced by pelvic organ prolapse.
 Your doctor can fit you for a pessary and help ...

 Lifestyle and home remedies

 Depending on the severity of the condition, these self-care measures may provide the relief you need: